We have talked about investing in commodities.

 “So, what’s your plan for your post-Great Expansion nest egg?” we asked, referring to the decade-long period of economic growth, which has since succumbed to the virus.
 “What if the stock market turns bearish, the yield curve continues to penalize long-term savings and the Federal Reserve continues to increase the money supply come what may?
 In other words, what if equities, fixed income, and cash were all to lose value at the same time?”

 Less than a year later, we’re past the Great Expansion.
 The stock market, despite its V-shaped recovery, continues to send bearish signals.
 Bond yields continued to flirt with inversion until the Fed announced recently that it would be willing to tolerate higher inflation down the road.
-However, that may create a new problem: What if that tolerance for inflation causes the value of the dollar to plummet?
+However, that may create a new problem: What if that tolerance for inflation causes the strength of the dollar today to plummet?

 It’s already happening